im95able/Rea/README.md

 Include "rea.h" header file in your project, and you're ready to go.
 It should work with any C++11 compliant compiler.

 # Discussion
-Discussion section will be added shortly shortly in the future.
+Discussion section will be added shortly in the future.